-Savery and Tarrant, aided by General Wager Swayne of the Freedmen´s Bureau, constructed a one-room school using lumber salvaged from a carpenter´s shop.
+Savery and Tarrant, aided by General Wager Swayne of the Freedmen’s Bureau, constructed a one-room school using lumber salvaged from a carpenter´s shop.
 The school soon needed to move to a larger facility.

 A nearby Baptist Academy was about to be sold.
 This structure was built in 1852-53 with the help of slaves, including Savery and Tarrant, who plead with General Swayne for its purchase.
 General Swayne then persuaded the American Missionary Association to buy the building and 20 acres of land around it for $23,000.

 In 1869, Swayne School was issued a charter as Talladega College by the Judge of Probate of Talladega County.
-Swayne Hall has remained in service as the symbol and spirit of the beginning of the College.
+Swayne Hall has remained in service as the symbol and spirit of the beginning of the HBCU.

 It has the most impressive record of any institution of any size in producing scientists and engineers and the vast majority earn advanced degrees.
-Conseuqnetly, many Talladega graduates are serving in the highest ranks of religious, corporate and political echelons around the globe.
+Consequently, many Talladega graduates are serving in the highest ranks of religious, corporate, and political echelons around the globe.

-Historic treasures: Swayne Hall, Foster Hall, DeForest Chapel, Savery Library and the visually stunning Amsted Murals have been restored.
+Historic treasures: Swayne Hall, Foster Hall, DeForest Chapel, Savery Library, and the visually stunning Amsted Murals have been restored.

-Some of the student clubs at Talladega College are: Biology Club, Business/Economics Club, Mathematics Club, Chemistry Club, Pre-Law Society, Society of Physics Scholars, Spanish Club, Psychology Club, Social Work Club, Arna Bontempts Historical Society, English Majors Association, Student Activities Council, and School Newspaper Staff.
+Some of the student clubs at Talladega College are Biology Club, Business/Economics Club, Mathematics Club, Chemistry Club, Pre-Law Society, Society of Physics Scholars, Spanish Club, Psychology Club, Social Work Club, Arna Bontempts Historical Society, English Majors Association, Student Activities Council, and School Newspaper Staff.

-The intramural program is coordinated by the Department of Intercollegiate Athletics in conjunction with the Office of Student Activities and offers activities which provide students with the opportunity to participate in organized individual and team sports.
+The intramural program is coordinated by the Department of Intercollegiate Athletics in conjunction with the Office of Student Activities and offers activities that provide students with the opportunity to participate in organized individual and team sports.

-ADDRESS: 627 West Battle Street, Talladega, AL
+ADDRESS: 627 West Battle Street, Talladega, AL MAP